Data Management Plans

 Metadata is structured information that describes, explains, locates, and makes it easier to retrieve and use an information resource.

 In order to help make your data reusable and accessible to you and others in the future, you need to create and archive accurate metadata along with your data.
-Discipline-specific examples of metadata are provided by the Digital Curation Centre, and can be found here: http://www.dcc.ac.uk/resources/metadata-standards
+The Digital Curation Centre (DCC) provides an overview of discipline-specific metadata.

 What formats are best for preserving files in the long term?